sushruta/sushruta.github.io/content/post/03302024-nvlink-and-gpu/index.md

 NOTE: The CUDA Samples are not meant for performance measurements.
 Results may vary when GPU Boost is enabled.
 ```

+This matrix shows us things much more clearly.
+When P2P is diabled, no NVLink is used and therefore every communication across GPUs will be through PCIexpress slot and it will be slow.
+The magic happens for the cases when P2P is enabled.

+We observe the following things -

+1. If two GPUs are connected using NVLink, their bandwidth is 10x as compared to communicating across GPUs not connected through NVLink.
+This becomes 20x. i.e., it doubles when we are checking bidirectional data transfer.
+2. The latency to transfer data from a GPU to itself about 2.62 us.
+The same amount of data will almost 19 us to transfer to another GPU that is not NVLink-ed.
+If we have NVLink, it drops to 2.75 us.
+Almost close to GPU transferring it to itself.
+This shows that NVLink is like almost bonding the two GPUs in terms of data bandwidth.
+3. Lastly, we see CPU jump up when talking about transfers across GPUs that are not NVLink-ed.
+This is expected considering that data is being transferred through PCIe slot and the CPU will have to step in to do some synchronization and housekeeping.

 ### Conclusion